-Here are some useful cave facts.
+Here are some helpful cave facts.
 The caves are located in county Fermanagh near the village of Florencecourt 12 miles (18 km) from Enniskillen.
 They are 2.8 miles long (4.5 km) and were first explored in 1895 by Eduard-Alfred Martel, the famous French speleologist.
 Only a portion of the cave is open to the public and part of it is covered by water.
-A visit is led by tour guides and lasts about 75 minutes.
-It begins with a boat ride and then continues on foot on well set out walkways in a well lit environment.
+Tour guides lead a visit which lasts about 75 minutes.
+It begins with a boat ride and then continues on foot on well-set out walkways in a well lit environment.
 Good walking shoes are recommended.
 The caves are closed from October to the end of March and may also close after heavy rain so it is advisable to call in advance and book your visit.
 For opening times and entrance costs visit the official website.

 Since 2008 the cave complex known as the Marble Arch Caves Global Geopark has become the first international geopark.
 This came about when in co-operation with County Cavan Council, the area of the Marble Arch Caves Global Geopark expanded across the border into County Cavan which shares a similar geological and historical environment.

 There is ample car parking facilities, a café and toilet facilities.